 China Temper Founder and Editor-in-Chief Elsbeth van Paridon holds a degree in Sinology from the University of Leiden (Netherlands) and additionally is just another run-of-the-mill fashion aficionada.
 After tackling Beijing for some six years where she worked for China International Publishing Group, she spent a moment in time moseying down steep alleyways and writing about their fashionable and underground features in Hong Kong.
-Van Paridon most recently managed to claw her way through a Europe-based academic endeavor called "Journalism".
-'Tis in such fashion that she has now turned her lust for China Fashion/ Lifestyle and Underground into a full time occupation.
+Van Paridon recently managed to claw her way through a Europe-based academic endeavor called "Journalism".
+'Tis in such fashion that she now saunters through the streets of Shanghai, her lust for China Fashion/ Lifestyle and Underground turned into a full-time occupation.
 Van Paridon hunts down the latest in Chinese menswear, women’s clothing, designer newbies, established names, changes in the nation’s street scenery, close-ups of particular trends presently at play or of historical socio-cultural value in China plus a selection of budding photographers.
 Paired with a deep devotion to China’s urban underground scene, van Paridon holds a particular interest in the topics of androgyny, the exploration of a new individuality, China's new urban culture, and the power that is China's New Youth.

 Jessica Laiter has been an avid lover and admirer of the Chinese language and culture for most of her life.
 Always knowing that the future would include working on an international level, when it came to choosing a niche, China immediately came to mind.
 Laiter went on to earn a Bachelor’s Degree in Chinese Studies and Communications Rhetoric at The University of Pittsburgh and a Master's Degree in Translation at NYU.
 Immediately after college, she moved to New York City and since then has worked in a number of different industries such as branding, manufacturing, fashion, public relations and real estate.
 China always acting as the common denominator.
 Inspired by her career, Laiter launched a website called Chinese Graffiti, on which she features emerging Chinese designers, talks about the intersection of tradition and modernity in China, as well as the evolution of society and business culture.
 As time went on, she sought out like-minded businesses individuals who were interested in a similar market, which is how she became involved with Temper.
 The China market is creating a whirlwind around the glob and it’s only just getting started.
 The world can be a small place with a dash of mutual understanding and Laiter loves to be the storyteller who helps to bridge that gap.